Ginger Syrup

 Ginger syrup is so delicious and easy to make.
 I know you will love it as much as I do!
 Here’s why I love it:

-• You can make it with fresh ginger root and you can adjust the spice level to your liking.
+• The flavor is versatile.
+When you make it with fresh ginger root, you can adjust the spice level to your liking.
+Plus, it’s a great way to use up leftover ginger from cooking and baking recipes.

 pieces of ginger root on a wooden cutting board